meilisearch/documentation/create/how_to/search_bar_for_docs.md

 `<absolute-path-to-your-config-file>` should be the **absolute** path of your configuration file defined at [the previous step](#configuration-file).

-The API key used here should have the permissions to add documents into your MeiliSearch instance.
+The API key should have the permissions to add documents into your MeiliSearch instance.
 In a production environment, we recommend providing the `Default Admin API Key` instead of the master key, as it is safer and it has enough permissions to perform such requests.
 _More about [MeiliSearch security](/reference/features/security.md)._

 ::: tip